 Emergency notification is triggered by an event that is currently occurring on or imminently threatening the campus.
 This shall include a dangerous situation involving an immediate threat to the health or safety of campus members.
 This notification will be sent immediately upon confirmation that a dangerous situation or emergency exists or threatens.
 The ultimate authority for decisions related to emergencies rest with the College President.
-The President has delegated this authority to the PCC Police Chief or his/her designee and the deans of the other campuses in an emergency situation (Emergency Notification).
-The decision to issue a timely warning or an emergency notification will be decided on a case-by-case basis in compliance with the Clery Act and after consideration of available facts.
+The President has delegated this authority to the PCC Police Chief or his/her designee and the deans of the other campuses/sites in an emergency situation (Emergency Notification).
+The decision to issue an emergency notification will be decided on a case-by-case basis in compliance with the Clery Act and after consideration of available facts.
+The PCC Police Chief or his/her designee and the other campuses/sites will communicate with local first responders to determine the level of threat.
+Based on the information collected, an emergency notification may be sent.
+The President, PCC Police Chief or his/her designee, and the deans of the other campuses/sites in an emergency notification will be sent.
+The President here are an emergency notification of the other campuses/sites of threat.
+Based on the information collected, an emergency notification may be sent.
+The President, PCC Police Chief or his/her designee, and the deans of the other campuses/sites in an emergency situation, may issue an emergency notification immediately if time does not allow for further communication with local responders.